AeroGardens are extremely popular and versatile hydroponic systems but buying AeroGarden pods is expensive and you can easily make your own seed pods.

 Root Riot Vs Rapid Rooter

 I have used both Rapid Rooters and Root Riots and they are very similar products.
-But I have had better results with root riots.
+But I have had better results with Root Riots.

 The Root Riots are a bit larger and I like the sponge material they are made from a bit better.